-We transform monolithic applications, their User Interfaces & databases into multi-tiered, modular, and cloud-enabled applications into the desired architecture.
-Our solution features a powerful refactoring capability which helps iterate over code to increase maintainability, quality & security.
-The flexible process allows for feedback and changes with each iteration, sprint & spiral - applied to all code at the same time.
-The iterative nature of the process allows for a minimal code freeze & minimal business disruption.
+We transform monolithic applications, their user interfaces and databases into multi-tiered, modular, and cloud-enabled applications into the desired architecture.
+Our solution features a powerful refactoring capability which helps iterate over code to increase maintainability, quality, and security.
+The flexible process allows for feedback and changes with each iteration, sprint, and spiral — applied to all code at the same time.
+The iterative nature of the process allows for a minimal code freeze and minimal business disruption.

 TSRI ispreciseprovencollaborativedependableWe're here to help you!

 LEGACY UI & SCREENS

 Oracle SQL Server